TexasLAN/documents/code_of_conduct.md

     -	Not attend any Fraternity meetings, vote, or hold office, nor shall he or she attend any Fraternity gathering not attended by the public unless and until expressly permitted to do so by the Standards Board
     -	Cease to identify him or herself with the Fraternity in any manner on or off campus until expressly permitted to do so by the Standards Board
   -	Definite period.
 A member suspended for a definite period shall:
-    -	Remove him or herself and his or her personal effects from the property of the chapter and he or she may not  return until expressly permitted to do so by the Standards Board
+    -	Remove him or herself and his or her personal effects from the property of the Chapter and he or she may not return until expressly permitted to do so by the Standards Board
     -	Not attend Fraternity meetings, vote, or hold office, nor shall he or she attend any Fraternity gathering not attended by the public until the end of the designated period of suspension.
     -	Cease to identify him or herself with the Fraternity in any manner on or off campus until the end of the designated period of suspension.
     -	Be entitled to return at the end of the designated period of suspension unless he or she is in violation of the terms of said suspension.